 CommonBond’s loans are serviced by Firstmark Services and they offer private student loans and federal Parent PLUS loans.
 For all loans, you can choose between a variable rate, fixed-rate, or a hybrid rate which starts off as fixed and becomes a variable rate after five years.

 Though its full name is the Massachusetts Educational Financing Authority, you don’t have to live in Massachusetts to qualify for a student loan refinance with MEFA.

 The organization boasts an average monthly savings of $191 and you don’t have to worry about paying an origination fee.
-If your credit is low or simply unestablished, you can apply with a co-signer if you’d like.

-To qualify, you’ll need to be in good standing with all of your student loans with and have made on-time payments for the last 12 months.
+To qualify, you’ll need to be in good standing with all of your student loans and have made on-time payments for the last 12 months.
 The minimum loan amount is $10,000 and you can refinance up to the full amount of all your student loans.

-When should you refinance your student loan?
+When should you refinance student loans?

-Maybe rates have dropped since you took out your loans or your credit history has improved so that you qualify for a lower rate.
+Maybe rates have dropped since you took out your loans or your credit has improved so that you qualify for a lower interest rate.
 In this case, you’d save money both on your monthly payments and on your overall loan.

-Refinancing your student loans also allows you to make one easy payment if you have several different loans.
+Refinancing student loans also allows you to make one easy monthly payment if you have several different loans.
 On the flip side, check for any potential tax implications if you do decide to refinance.